raghudevopsb82/learn-shell/README.md

 command > output ( > symbol will redirect the ouptut of command to that output file) command < input ( < symbol will load the input from that file input)

+output is two types, output * error command &>output ( &> will redirect both output and error)

 #### Some random points.

     - In Shell function inside a function will work.